Guides/Counting Absence Days

 Once you understand the departure/return rule, calculating absence days for any trip is simple arithmetic:

-This works because the departure day is counted as absent and the return day is counted as present.
-By subtracting the departure date from the return date, you get exactly the right number of absence days.
-No need to add or subtract one — the formula handles it directly.
+This works because both the departure day and the return day are counted as presence.
+You only count the full days spent entirely abroad — the days between departure and return.
+By subtracting the departure date from the return date and then subtracting one more, you get exactly the right number of absence days.

 For example, if you depart on 5 March and return on 12 March:

-• 12 March minus 5 March = 7 absence days
+• 12 March minus 5 March minus 1 = 6 absence days

-• 12 March is your return day (presence)
+• 12 March is your return day (presence — you are back in the UK)

 This formula works for any trip length, including trips that cross month or year boundaries.
-Just count the calendar days between departure and return, not including the return day itself.
+Just count the full calendar days between departure and return, excluding both travel days.

 Worked examples with specific dates